abrt/retrace-server/DEPLOYING.md

     Create tarball of the coredump `tar -cf coredump.tar coredump` and put it into /var or /var/spool.
 Then put path as `file:///var/(spool/)coredump.tar`

-* Task fails on running mock (last command starts with /usr/bin/mock init --resul...)
+* Task fails on running mock (last command starts with /usr/bin/mock init --resultdir...)

     There is a lot of possibilites, but most often it is one of two: